-I believed in LOVE… in every kind, shape, or type of love there is.
+I believed in LOVE… in every kind, shape, or type of love possible.
 I believed in soulmates and all other things regarding true love.
 Simply said, I was in love with love.

 For me, being single meant being lonely, and I was so afraid, actually terrified of being lonely.
 I jumped into new relationships too quickly and too soon only because I didn’t want to be alone.

-As soon as I broke up with a partner, I would immediately activate my old profile on some dating apps and find someone new.
+I remember that every time I broke up with a guy, I would immediately activate my old profiles on dating apps and find someone new.
 And, I would catch some feelings for that person while we were just texting before even meeting them face to face.

-Fortunately, I realized I should embrace my single life and wait for someone who’s going to be worth changing my relationship status.
+Fortunately, I realized I should embrace my single life and wait for someone who would be worth changing my relationship status.

-Somehow, I always felt like I was incomplete, like there was a part of me missing and how only the right person could fill that gap.
+I always felt like I was incomplete, like there was a part of me missing, and how I needed to find someone that would fill that gap.

 Only now do I understand how wrong I was.
 God made us complete and He made us perfect just the way we are.

 I never gave myself enough time to process my feelings the right way.
-I always looked at the good things in a new relationship while I was sweeping all the bad ones under the rug.
+I always tried to focus only on the good things in a relationship while I was sweeping all the bad ones under the rug.

-And, in order to have a good and healthy long-term relationship with someone, understanding and good communication are the most important things.
+Something every relationship coach will tell you is that in order to have a good and healthy long-term relationship with someone, having high levels of understanding, acceptance, and good communication are a definite must.

 I never put myself on the top of my own priority list because I always felt like that place should be reserved for my ‘better half’.
 Well, to hell with that.